nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The max score must be a positive integer.

 Examples:
+**Note:**: In each example below, a successful edit assignment command will reset submission status to "not submitted", and clear any prior assigned grade.
 * `view_student 1` followed by `edit_assignment si/1 ai/1 an/Assignment 1 ms/100` edits the 1st assignment of the 1st
   student to the new name and new max score specified.
 * `edit_assignment si/1 ai/1 an/Assignment 1` will only change the name of the selected assignment.
 * `edit_assignment si/1 ai/1 ms/100` will only change the max score of the selected assignment.
 * `edit_assignment si/1 ai/2 an/Math Assignment ms/100` will change the 2nd assignment of the 1st student to be with
   a new name `Math Assignment` and a new max score `100`.